peaceiris/actions-suggest-related-links/README.md

 ### Data Collection

-All issues of the repository are collected in JSON format based on the `GitHub API`.
+All issues of the repository are collected with the GitHub API.
-Issues include the title, body, and comments.
+The issues include the title, body, and comments.
 Training Data is regularly collected using the scheduling function and output as an artifact and saved as a cache.

 ### Preprocessing

-We convert markdown to text based on [unified].
+The Markdown format is converted to plain text with [unified].
 At this time, symbols that are not alphabetic characters are deleted.

 - https://github.com/peaceiris/actions-suggest-related-links/blob/main/actions/src/preprocess.ts